 The philosophy of Flash Pack makes each adventure unique, while ensuring people are kind and everyone gets along.
 I was blown away at the hospitality and great organisation of the trip, and I felt very taken care of.

-Is Morocco travel calling to you?
-Jump on-board as we hike the Atlas foothills, sleep beneath the stars of Agafay desert, and take a food safari around the markets of Marrakech (plus, surfing, yoga and camel rides)
+Is Morocco travel calling you?
+Jump on board as we hike the Atlas foothills, sleep beneath the stars of Agafay desert, and take a food safari around the markets of Marrakech (plus, surfing, yoga and camel rides)

 Photos: Alex Yee